A typical greasy spoon.

 .
 Occasionally, it features as the Inn Between the Worlds

 Similar to the Malt Shop

 , but lacks any kind of Nostalgia Filter

-- Edward Hopper's "Nighthawks" features an outside view of a diner and several late-night patrons.
+- Edward Hopper's "Nighthawks" features an outside view of a corner diner in a big city and several late-night patrons.
 It is quite often referenced in other media.